MrBenC88/convo-ui-mock/README.md

 A responsive, full-featured chat UI simulating a real messaging experience with mocked API data and a lightweight Express proxy.

 > ⚠️ This is a standalone demo project using mocked API data.
 All interactions are simulated for frontend showcase purposes.
+This is a self-built frontend chat demo using mocked data.
+It was inspired by a take-home prompt I received, but it contains no proprietary code, logic, or API credentials.

 ## Screenshots